wyattshapiro/nyc_311/README.md

 6. Turn on and Trigger DAG in Airflow UI

-## Analysis
+## Future Analysis

-I ran some sample queries on Redshift that could answer questions of interest to the City of New York.
+Potential questions of interest to the City of New York:

 - What are the most popular complaints per Borough for 2019 (Year to Date)?
 - What borough has the most noise complaints for 2019 (Year to Date)?
-  -
 - What service requests are at the highest demand at different temperature ranges for 2019 (Year to Date)?

-  -
+Sample queries to answer these questions can be found in airflow/plugins/helpers/sql_queries.py

 ## Future Growth Scenarios